bhavul/CoWin-Vaccine-Slot-Availability-Checker/README.md

 The entire code is distributed in two files :
 1. `app.py` -- Actual streamlit file which takes in user inputs and keeps refreshing every 35 seconds with new data.
 It internally calls a fastapi server whose code is written in the following file.
 2. `api.py` -- contains a fastapi server implementation of a single API call to CoWin APIs to fetch information for a particular district, date and age limit.
 The API response gets cached for 30 seconds as well.
+Thanks to [@abhidemon](https://github.com/abhidemon) for this idea and some help.

 ## How to run